aws/modern-data-architecture-accelerator/README.md

 Additionally, once your Modern Data Architecture is deployed, you can use these sample Data Operations blueprints, including MDAA configs and DataOps code, to start solving your data-driven problems.

 * [Basic Crawler](sample_blueprints/basic_dataops_crawler/README.md) - A basic crawler blueprint
+* [Event-Driven CSV to Parquet Lambda](sample_blueprints/lambda_csv_parquet/README.md) - A blueprint for transforming small-medium CSV files into Parquet as they are uploaded into a datalake.

 ***